pdfix/pdfix_sdk_builds/pdf_action.md

 # PDFix Batch Actions

-Custom PDF actions are engineered to automate the editing of PDFs and resolve various accessibility issues, thereby streamlining the processes of document editing and remediation.
-This approach enhances efficiency and simplifies tasks, eliminating the need for programming skills.
-By utilizing a bespoke sequence of actions, it is possible to process PDF documents tailored to specific requirements
+Custom PDF actions automate the editing of PDFs and resolve various accessibility issues, streamlining document editing and remediation.
+This approach enhances efficiency and simplifies tasks by eliminating the need for programming skills.
+By utilizing a bespoke sequence of actions, you can process PDF documents tailored to your specific requirements

 ```
 {
     "title": "PDFix Batch Action Example",
-    "desc": "Custom action sequence to re-tag the PDF document and set PDF/UA-1 identifier",
+    "desc": "Custom action sequence to re-tag the PDF document and set the PDF/UA-1 identifier",
     "actions": [
         {
             "name": "clear_structure",